Tangent $\infty$-categories and Goodwillie calculus: Goodwillie Calculus and the Tangent Bundle Functor

-The characterization of differential objects as stable $\infty$-categories also confirms the intuition, promoted by Goodwillie, that in the analogy between functor calculus and the ordinary calculus of manifolds one should view the category of spectra as playing the role of Euclidean space.
+The characterization of differential objects as stable $\infty$-categories also confirms the intuition, promoted by Goodwillie, that in the analogy between functor calculus and the ordinary calculus of manifolds, one should view the category of spectra as playing the role of Euclidean space.

-Further developing that analogy, in Section~\ref{sec:jet} we characterize the \emph{$n$-excisive} functors for $n > 1$, as corresponding to a notion of `$n$-jet' of a smooth map between manifolds.
+Further developing that analogy, in Chapter~\ref{sec:jet} we characterize the \emph{$n$-excisive} functors for $n > 1$, as corresponding to a notion of `$n$-jet' of a smooth map between manifolds.
 The construction of a Taylor tower itself does not precisely fit into the framework of tangent $\infty$-categories because it involves non-invertible natural transformations.
-We therefore show in Section~\ref{sec:infty2-catdiff} that the Goodwillie tangent structure on $\Catdiff$ extends to a tangent structure, in the sense of Definition~\ref{def:tangent-structure-infty2}, on an $\infty$-bicategory $\CATdiff$ whose underlying $\infty$-category is $\Catdiff$.
+We therefore show in Chapter~\ref{sec:infty2-catdiff} that the Goodwillie tangent structure on $\Catdiff$ extends to a tangent structure, in the sense of Example~\ref{ex:tangent-infty-bicategories}, on an $\infty$-bicategory $\CATdiff$ whose underlying $\infty$-category is $\Catdiff$.
 That tangent $\infty$-bicategory is the natural setting for Goodwillie calculus.

-\section{The Goodwillie tangent structure: underlying data}
+\chapter{The Goodwillie Tangent Structure: Underlying Data}

-Our goal in this section is to introduce the basic data of the Goodwillie tangent structure on the $\infty$-category $\Catdiff$ without paying attention to the higher coherence information needed to obtain an actual tangent $\infty$-category.
-Thus we define the tangent structure on objects and morphisms in $\Weil$ and $\Catdiff$, and prove basic lemmas concerning functoriality and the preservation of pullbacks, including the crucial vertical lift axiom (Proposition~\ref{prop:vertical-lift}).
+Our goal in this chapter is to introduce the basic data of the Goodwillie tangent structure on the $\infty$-category $\Catdiff$ without paying attention to the higher coherence information needed to obtain an actual tangent $\infty$-category.
+Thus, we define the tangent structure on objects and morphisms in $\Weilinfty$ and $\Catdiff$, and prove basic lemmas concerning functoriality and the preservation of pullbacks, including the crucial vertical lift axiom (Proposition~\ref{prop:vertical-lift}).